yokeyong/NLP-data-augmentation/README.md

 # NLP data augmentation

-This repository was created as part of my Master's Thesis on NLP at Imperial College London.
-This project allows for three different techniques for augmentation of text data
+This repository consists of code snippets that were created as part of was created as part of my Master's Thesis on NLP at Imperial College London.
+This project allows for three different techniques to augment text data.

 ## Installation